 However, if you want you can serve some fresh salad or garlic bread on the side.

 To store aubergine pasta allow it to reach room temperature and then put it in an air-tight container.
 It will be fine in the fridge for around 3 days.

 If you want to freeze roasted aubergine pasta, freeze all three components -cooked pasta, sauce, and roasted eggplant cubes separately.

 Sauce and pasta can be frozen in airtight freezer-safe containers or zip-lock bags.

 However, to freeze the roasted eggplant cubes, let them reach room temperature then spread the cubes in a single layer on a baking tray lined with parchment paper.
 Put the tray in the freezer for 4-5 hours.
 After that put the frozen eggplant cubes in an airtight container or zip-lock bag and put them back in the freezer.

 By following this way you can freeze the dish for 3-4 months.

 - Cut equal size pieces of eggplant for even cooking,

-- Cut the eggplant in a slightly bigger size than you want it to be in the final dish as it will shrink in size after roasting.
+- Cut the eggplant pieces into a size slightly bigger than you want them to be in the final dish as they will shrink in size after roasting.